Skip to content

 Designing Multi-Channel Alerts for Investing Apps (Without Spamming Users)

-In investing products, alerts are a retention engine and a trust risk at the same time.
+In investing products, alerts are both a retention engine and a trust risk.

 Done well, alerts deliver "right time, right context" value.
-Done poorly, they become noise, drive unsubscribes, and overwhelm support.
+Done poorly, they create noise, drive unsubscribes, and overload support.

-Here's a practical way to design a multi-channel alerts system that users actually keep enabled.
+Here is a practical way to design a multi-channel alerts system users keep enabled.

 1) Start with alert categories (not channels)